cchrizzle/codewars/README.md

 # codewars

-Welcome to my Codewars repo!
-Here you can find all my Codewars challenges that I do daily.
+Welcome to my Codewars repo - a Codewars a day gets the methods to stay!